Client Settings - Outlook, Eudora, Thunderbird, Mac, iPad, Phone

 - IMAP is perfect for multiple users who need to access the same email account or one user who needs to access emails from multiple locations.

-- POP3 is perfect for quickly downloading emails and reading them offline or on the go (though you do have to be online to reply to emails).
+- POP3 is perfect for quickly downloading emails and reading them offline or on the go (though you have to be online to reply to emails).
 POP3 is also a great way to save copies of your emails on your personal computer.

-Email Setting | General Information to Input |
+Email Settings | General Information to Input |

 ---|---|

-Display Name/Your Name | A user-friendly name associated with this email address in the email client - thus "John QA" could be entered and will display instead of or along with the email address. |
+Display Name/Your Name | A user-friendly name associated with this email address in the email client - thus, "John QA" could be entered and will display instead of or along with the email address. |

-Username/Account Name | Use the full email address with the format name@example.com.
-(Example: snappy@hostgator.com) Please replace "example.com" with the domain name where you created your email's user. |
+Username/Account Name | Use the full email address with the format [email protected]*.
+(Example: [email protected]) |

 Password | Your specific email password.
 Do NOT select SPA (Secure Password Authentication) if offered. |

-Connection Type | Server and Port Information - Standard/Non-Secure |
+Connection Type | Server and Port Information (Standard/Non-Secure) |

 POP3 | Incoming Server: mail.example.com Incoming Port: 110 |